strawpay/ansijet/README.md

   * `ci_expected_branch`   <- Git branch to run playbook for, configured by user
   * `ci_build_commit`      <- Git commit id, obtained from incoming request
   * `ci_build_branch`      <- Git branch built, obtained from incoming request

+**Trigger: Version**

+This trigger supplies the following Ansible variables:

+  * `expected_inventory`   <- The inventory file to use instead of hosts, configured by user
+  * `inventory         `   <- The inventory file to use instead of hosts, obtained from incoming request
+  * `version`              <- To be used by the playbook, obtained from incoming request

 ### Jobs